 Professor Mary D. Fan's expertise includes criminal law and procedure, evidence, information privacy, and crimmigration.
 She is the author of numerous articles in leading law reviews and a recent book Camera Power: Proof, Policing, Privacy, and Audiovisual Big Data, published by Cambridge University Press.
 Her research and teaching are informed by her experiences as a federal prosecutor in the Southern District of California and as an associate legal officer at a United Nations criminal tribunal.
 She is the author of numerous articles, including most recently, The Right to Benefit from Big Data as a Public Resource in the N.Y.U.
-Law Review (2021) and two books: Camera Power: Proof, Policing, Privacy, and Audiovisual Big Data (Cambridge University Press 2019) and Perilous Science: Persistence and Survival in Politically Dangerous Research Domains (Stanford University Press, in draft, forthcoming 2023).
+Law Review (2021) and two books: Camera Power: Proof, Policing, Privacy, and Audiovisual Big Data (Cambridge University Press 2019) and Perilous Science: Lessons from Firearms Violence Research on Knowledge in Political Minefields (Stanford University Press, in draft, forthcoming 2023).
 Her scholarship has been cited by judges, including U.S. Supreme Court Justice Sonia Sotomayor, and in major media venues.

 Mary Fan clerked for the Hon.
 John T. Noonan, Jr. of the U.S. Court of Appeals for the Ninth Circuit and for Judge O-Gon Kwon at the first war crimes tribunal since the World War II era.
 She received her J.D. from Yale Law School and her M.Phil. from the University of Cambridge, where she was a Gates Cambridge Scholar.
 At Yale, she was a Notes Editor for the Yale Law Journal, a Managing Editor for the Yale Journal of International Law, and a Coker Teaching Fellow.
 She was awarded the Jewell Prize and the Nathan Burkan Prize for her publications.